 Our baseline immunity relies on diverse microbiology in our guts and in the ecosystem overall.
 Everything from what we eat (or don’t eat) to the variety of persistent chemical and toxic exposures in the areas we reside predicates the ideal balance of microorganisms evolved to protect us from destructive pathogens.
 An ecosystem that is entirely out of balance as a result of human intervention threatens our ability to fight infections and our chance at survival.
 Unfortunately, our current extractive practices are perpetuating ecological damage and is driving us into extinction at a rate never before seen in history.

-So, let’s resolve to make resolutions that matter in 2021!
+So, let’s resolve to make resolutions that matter!
 Here are five New Year’s resolutions that will not only make a difference for your own health, but that of the nation, and the world.

 1. Eat more plants.
 Plant-forward diets reduce inflammation and prevent and treat a wide variety of metabolic disorders.
 This study demonstrates how powerful this treatment is for the reversal of Diabetes, cardiovascular disease and more.

 2. Ditch the plastic.
 Aside from the microplastics accumulating in our oceans and the food chain, more than 99% of plastics are produced using chemicals derived from fossil fuels.
 See this report on the "Hidden Costs of A Plastic Planet."

 3. Bike more, drive less.
 Reducing our reliance on fossil fuels is the challenge of our lifetime.
 Transitioning to clean energy will reduce the prevalence of oil drilling that is responsible for destroying the ocean at an alarming rate.
 Without the ocean, we simply don’t have life on earth.
 This documentary "Mission Blue" on Netflix tells the story beautifully.